 One thing for sure.
 The bad actor is almost never a member of top senior management.
-Don't just take our word for it.
+Don't just take my word for it.

-In a recent speech, Robert Khuzami, Director of the SEC's Division of Enforcement, complained about counsel who supervise corporate internal investigations and improperly engage in "scapegoating lower-level employees and/or protecting senior management who have longstanding relationships with the counsel in question."
+In a recent speech, Robert Khuzami, who was the Director of the SEC's Division of Enforcement at the time, complained about lawyers who supervise corporate internal investigations and improperly engage in "scapegoating lower-level employees and/or protecting senior management who have longstanding relationships with the counsel in question."

 What Can You Do?

-For openers, and for a more detailed explanation of the dangers involved in submitting yourself to interviews conducted by company lawyers, read our separate entry on this website related to corporate internal investigations.
+For openers, and for a more detailed explanation of the dangers involved in submitting yourself to interviews conducted by company lawyers, read my separate entry on this website related to corporate internal investigations.

 You can also protect yourself by consulting a qualified white collar criminal defense attorney or FCPA attorney, before you submit to the company interview.
 Your own personal white collar lawyer can help you assess what, if any, exposure you have to an FCPA prosecution.
 Do not think it can't happen to you.
 It is happening all over the country right now.
 Your white collar attorney can also help you decide whether, and under what conditions, you will submit to an interview.

 FCPA law is still in great flux, because federal appellate case law in this area is not well developed.
 The next few years should see more certainty as additional cases are tried and appealed.

 Mr. Wisenberg represented a World Bank consultant who was identified as a target by the Department of Justice in a major FCPA anti-bribery case involving a World Bank project in Kenya.
 Mr. Wisenberg's client was the only target of the investigation who escaped prosecution.